jozsefszalma/frustration-powered-unison-docker/README.md

 - When `REPEAT_MODE=watch`, Unison relies on `unison-fsmonitor`/inotify watches.
 Very large directory trees may consume noticeable CPU and memory and can hit kernel watcher limits.
 - For sake of simplicity I'm using host network, thus the firewall need to be set up on the host and you should use strong SSH passwords.
 - Environment variables (including passwords) can often be viewed via `docker inspect` or your NAS UI.
 Rotate credentials periodically and avoid reusing passwords used elsewhere.
-- If the permissions on the folder being synced on Unraid are broken, e.g. the UID assigned to the container doesn't have permissions to read/write files this will result in an error:
+- If the permissions on the folder being synced on Unraid are broken and/or the UID assigned to the container doesn't have permissions to read/write files this will result in an error:
    ```bash
    Error: Error in canonizing path:
    /sync: Permission denied